thisthat/java-time-verification/README.md

 # Type System

-Currently we defined two different types:
+Currently we defined two different intermediateModel.types:
 * `Timestamp`
 * `Duration`
 * `Unknown`
 * `Warning` -> Only used to return error

-Based on these types, we define a set of rules to process Java-like expressions to infer those types from normal integer variables.
+Based on these intermediateModel.types, we define a set of rules to process Java-like expressions to infer those intermediateModel.types from normal integer variables.

 ## Timestamp